OumamaAl/WAF_project/Readme.md

 ---

-#  Docker-Based WAF Lab: DVWA + ModSecurity + Custom WAF
+title: "Docker-Based WAF Lab: DVWA + ModSecurity + Custom WAF"
+---

 A **hands-on web security lab** to understand how Web Application Firewalls (WAFs) work in practice.
 It includes: